jberkel/sms-backup-plus/README.md

 ### <a name="whatsapp-support">WhatsApp support</a>

-SMS Backup+ can also transfer your WhatsApp messages to your Gmail account.
-In order for this to work you need to make sure to have "Backup conversations" enabled in WhatsApp (Settings - Chat Settings, see [screenshot][whatsapp-screenshot]).

-To enable the backup in SMS Backup+, go to "Advanced Settings", then "Backup Settings" and tick the "Backup WhatsApp" checkbox.

-The messages will be backed up to the "WhatsApp" label in Gmail.
-Note that WhatsApp messages are backup only, there is no way to restore them.

 Note: due to several changes to the WhatsApp encryption mechanism it is no longer possible to reliably back up WhatsApp messages.
 There exist some workarounds though using an external app named [Tri-Crypt][].
 You can find instructions [here][WhatsApp-Workaround] (thank you [+AbinashBishoyi][] !).

+Please don't file bug reports against this, WhatsApp backup support is no longer supported.

+If you still want to enable the backup in SMS Backup+, go to "Advanced Settings", then "Backup Settings" and tick the "Backup WhatsApp" checkbox.

+The messages will be backed up to the "WhatsApp" label in Gmail.
+Note that WhatsApp messages are backup only, there is no way to restore them.

 ### <a name="3rdparty">3rd party app integration</a>